Medicine -- United States -- History -- 18th century

 Subject Source: Library of Congress Subject Headings

 Found in 3 Collections and/or Records:

-Scope and Content note This collection is composed of the original, handwritten Revolutionary War diary of Margret Hill Morris, as well as a photocopy of the diary of Margaret Hill Morris.
-The entries detail Morris’s experiences during the early years of the American Revolutionary War, including her fears for her family, the movement through her town of various military groups, including “Tory Hunters,” “Gondola Men,” and Hessian soldiers.
-Morris also describes her treatment of the sick and injured at surrounding...
+Margaret Hill Morris was a colonial Quaker woman who lived outside of Philadelphia during the American Revolutionary War.
+The entries detail Morris’s experiences during the early years of the war, including her fears for her family, the movement through her town of various military groups, and her treatment of the sick and injured at surrounding military camps.